trevino200/Mastering-Kubernetes/README.md

 clone the repo on your laptop using git git clone https://github.com/dean-houari/Mastering-Kubernetes.git

-Launch environments with Vagrant
+Launch environments with Vagrant on your laptop console or terminal:

 > cd K8s

 > vagrant up

-Login to all the nodes by launching three different consoles or terminals for each VM  to login to the K8s nodes.
+Login to all the nodes by launching three different consoles or terminals for each VM from VirtualBox to login to the K8s nodes.
 One will be the master and the 2 others will be the worker nodes where the pods with containers will be launched and managed.

-On the first console:
+On the first terminal:

 > vagrant ssh Master

 > sudo su

-On the second console:
+On the second terminal:

 > vagrant ssh Slave-1

 > sudo su

-On the third console:
+On the third terminal:

 > vagrant ssh Slave-2